akashshaw-dev/bmi-calculator/README.md

-# bmi-calculator
+# BMI Calculator

-A beginner-friendly BMI calculator built with HTML, CSS, and JavaScript following WHO BMI standards.
+A simple BMI calculator built using HTML, CSS, and JavaScript.

+## Features
+- Calculates BMI using height and weight
+- Displays BMI category based on WHO standards

+## Technologies Used
+- HTML
+- CSS
+- JavaScript